 |Externalize one or more operator properties.
 The properties can be optionally named and will show up in the

 |Map multiple properties simultaneously.
 Individual members of input data items can be mapped to different properties in the target node.|

-The externalized mapping operator allows you to create externalized properties.
+The ExternalizedMapping operator allows you to create externalized properties.
 The easiest way to initialize the mapping is from the right-click context menu when a single node is selected.
-Selecting a property will create the externalized mapping node or add it to an existing one.
+Selecting a property from this menu will create or update the externalized mapping node.
+Multiple properties can be externalized from the same node.

-This means that property updates may happen even while the target operator is receiving input notifications from other nodes.
+Because property values are updated independently, this means that values can change even while the target operator is reacting to notifications from other nodes.
 Care must be taken to ensure that changing the property state in this way does not break the behaviour of the workflow.

 Timer operator must be set before the observable sequence is initialized.
 In this case, the input to the externalized property needs to be emitted immediately during the subscription phase for the mapping to work.